daattali/beautiful-jekyll/_posts/2024-03-20-Tryhackme-rootMe.md

    I added the `-sV` option to the nmap scanning command to check the service version.

+   **What is Apache?**

+   - It is HTTP web server and can be installed on a physical server.
+Apache also commonly installed on virtual servers in cloud computing environments.
+It serves as the software layer that handles the receipt and processing of requests from the internet, such as a user's request to view a webpage, and then delivers the appropriate content (webpages, images and files) back to the user's browser.

    ![nmap](/assets/img/rootMe/Screenshot%202024-03-19%20at%2013.50.22.png)

 3. What service is running on port 22?